 Amy Lau Design published a monograph in 2011, and Amy accepted an honorary doctorate from New York School of Interior Design the following year.
 She served as a spokesperson for Benjamin Moore’s 2010-2011 campaign “Paint with the Very Best.”
 She has designed spaces for renowned show houses like Kips Bay in New York and has created distinctive interior installations for Kohler, Bergdorf Goodman, Lladró, Baccarat, and the Showtime television network.
 The firm completed an exclusive boutique for Elie Tahari in East Hampton, New York, and is creating the home furnishings showroom Maviar in Riyadh, Saudi Arabia.
 Amy Lau Design recently collaborated with Architectural Digest designing the inaugural AD Design Studio for the Architectural Digest Design Show in New York.

-In 2005, Amy co-created the Design Miami fair to showcase the most significant purveyors of vintage and contemporary furnishings internationally.
+In 2005, Amy co-created Design.05, which later went on to become the Design Miami fair, to showcase the most significant purveyors of vintage and contemporary furnishings internationally.
 She has also designed an array of patterned cowhide rugs and pillows for Kyle Bunting, unique Heath Ceramics mosaic tiles, colorful wool-and-silk rugs for Doris Leslie Blau, tie-dye wall coverings for Maya Romanoff, and a vibrant fabric collection of contemporary prints, embroideries and wovens exclusively for S. Harris.
 Amy’s unique expertise makes her a sought-after speaker and panelist at conferences and forums around the world.